react-toolbox/react-toolbox/docs/app/components/layout/install/install.md

 As mentioned in the theming section, you'd usually import a component with a theme already injected.
 To do this we use a [Higher Order Component](http://github.com/javivelasco/react-css-themr).
 If you add a `ref` property to a React Toolbox component, what you will get is the **HOC** instead of the **Wrapped** component.

 For components with imperative methods such as the `Input`, you can also get its real instance instead of the HOC.
-To do this, the HOC includes a `getWrappedInstance` method that returns the wrapped component instance.
+To do this, the HOC includes an `innerRef` method that is passed as `ref` callback component instance.
 This way you can call methods directly on the component's instance.

 ## Server Side Rendering